Carisbrooke

-There is a Roman Villa discovered in the Victorian era on the site of the old vicarage.
+A Roman Villa was discovered in the Victorian era on the site of the old vicarage.

+Name

+The village's present name first appears as "Caresbroc" in 1114, and its meaning is uncertain.
+It may pertain to a lost Celtic river-name for Lukely Brook on which it stands, or possibly the rock on which the castle is built, to which the generic Old English form of brook, “brōc”, was added.

 Transport

-It is served by Southern Vectis buses operating to Freshwater, Newport, Yarmouth and Ventnor, as well as some smaller villages.
-It was served by nearby Carisbrooke railway station until it closed in 1953.
-It is the starting point of the Tennyson Trail, leading to Alum Bay.
+Carisbrooke is served by Southern Vectis buses operating to Freshwater, Newport, Yarmouth and Ventnor, as well as some smaller villages.
+It was served by nearby Carisbrooke railway station until the line from Newport to Freshwater closed in 1953.
+It is the starting point of the Tennyson Trail, leading to Alum Bay and the Needles.

-Local Amenities
+Local amenities

-It has two pubs - the Waverley and the Eight Bells, a café, an Italian restaurant and a motorcycle dealership.
+Carisbrooke has two pubs – the Waverley and the Eight Bells – a café, an Italian restaurant and a motorcycle dealership.
 There are several shops on the High Street.
-The village has four schools, three of which are along Wellington Road.
+The village has four schools, three of which are located along Wellington Road.
 These are Carisbrooke CE Primary School, Christ the King College (formerly Archbishop King Roman Catholic Middle and Trinity CE Middle Schools) and Carisbrooke College.
-The fourth school is St Thomas of Canterbury Roman Catholic Primary School, which is on Carisbrooke High Street next to the doctors surgery.
-There are allotments, next to the ford in Castle Street.
+The fourth school is St Thomas of Canterbury Roman Catholic Primary School, which is on Carisbrooke High Street next to the doctors' surgery.
+There are allotments next to the ford in Castle Street.